-- 1. The general conduct of SCL personnel must at all times reflect the professional nature of the business in which SCL operates.
+- The general conduct of SCL personnel must at all times reflect the professional nature of the business in which SCL operates.
 All SCL personnel are knowledgeable and adequately trained in their area of expertise. - 2.
 All SCL personnel must act within the spirit and the letter of all federal, state and local laws and regulations pertaining to investment advisers and to the general conduct of business. - 3.
-At all times, the interest of SCL's clients has precedence over SCL's business interests and its personnel personal interests.
+Since the Firm is a fiduciary, the interest of the Firm's clients has precedence over the Firm's business interests and its employees' personal interests at all times.
 This applies particularly in the case of purchases and sales of stocks and other securities that are owned, purchased, or sold in the advisory accounts that SCL services.
 When SCL personnel find that his or her personal interests conflict with the interests of SCL and its clients, he or she will report the conflict to the Chief Compliance Officer for resolution.
 Full disclosure of the conflict will be provided to the client. - 4.
 SCL personnel must embrace the Insider Trading Policy (see Chapter 6 of the Investment Adviser Supervisory Manual), which sets parameters for the establishment, maintenance, and enforcement of policies and procedures to detect and eliminate the misuse of material nonpublic information by SCL personnel.
 The Insider Trading Policy is in addition to and does not supersede this Code. - 5.
 SCL personnel shall report to the Chief Compliance Officer any securities transactions for their direct or indirect personal gain or in which they may have any beneficial interest and any such transaction effected by, for, or on behalf of any member of their household.
 In this regard, all SCL personnel, no later than 10 days after the person becomes an access person and before February 15th of each calendar year, shall provide a list of all broker-dealers and account numbers in which, as of December 31 of the preceding year, they have any direct or indirect beneficial ownership interest or involvement, other than direct obligations of the Government of the United States (i.e., bankers' acceptances, bank certificates of deposit, commercial paper, high quality short-term debt instruments, including repurchase agreements), shares of registered open-end management investment companies (mutual funds), or accounts that SCL employee does not have discretion over the purchase and sale process.
 Each broker-dealer report contains the title and type of security, and as applicable the exchange ticker symbol or CUSIP number, number of shares, and principal amount of each reportable security in which the access person has any direct or indirect beneficial ownership.
 Additionally, SCL personnel will submit a quarterly transaction report.
-If that report would duplicate information contained in broker-dealer trade confirmations or account statements that are held in SCL's records, so long as SCL receives the confirmations or statements no later than 30 days after the end of the applicable calendar quarter, then the broker-dealer records will satisfy the quarterly reporting requirement.
-The Chief Compliance Officer's Designee, the
+If that report would duplicate information contained in brokerdealer trade confirmations or account statements that are held in SCL's records, so long as SCL receives the confirmations or statements no later than 30 days after the end of the applicable calendar quarter, then the broker-dealer records will satisfy the quarterly reporting requirement.
+The Chief Compliance

-Operations Manager, will review all employees' reportable transaction reports.
-The Chief Compliance Officer will review the Operations Manager's reportable transaction reports.
+Officer reviews all employees' reportable transaction reports and his are reviewed by the Chief Compliance Officer's Designee.